Elections

 Forms SEL101 and SEL121 must be approved in writing by the City Elections Officer before circulating.
 Failure to obtain approval will result in the rejection of signature sheets.
 Each candidate must determine in advance which position they plan to run for.

-A candidate may submit the SEL101 and SEL121 forms (with only the top portion of SEL121 completed) to the City Elections Officer (By June 5th of an Election Year when position vacancy is available) in-person at:
+A candidate may submit the SEL101 and SEL121 forms (with only the top portion of SEL121 completed) to the City Elections Officer (beginning June 3rd of an Election Year, when position vacancy is available) in-person at Molalla City Hall.

 Step 2: Get Approval to Collect Signatures